-The sanctuary, arms and dome of the Cathedral are covered with paintings performed in 1850-ies by a famous Russian military and artist Gregory Gagarin, who also was the author of the sketch of the iconostasses, designed in the Byzantine style.
+The sanctuary, arms, and dome of the Cathedral are covered with paintings performed in 1850-ies by a famous Russian military and artist Gregory Gagarin, who also was the author of the sketch of the iconostases, designed in the Byzantine style.
 It had stood in the temple until 1980-ies consequently being replaced by a stone arcaded one, traditional for Georgian art.
-In the same times well-known Georgian artist Levan Tsutskiridze painted the inner arm spaces of the cathedral interior.
-Slightly earlier, during the restoration activities the southern brickwork chapel was faced with stone slabs.
-This chapel rebuilt in XVII c. by Archbishop of Tbilisi Elyse, was restored according to the remains of the earlier, XIII century chapel.
+At the same times, well-known Georgian artist Levan Tsutskiridze painted the inner arm spaces of the cathedral interior.
+Slightly earlier, during the restoration activities, the southern brickwork chapel was faced with stone slabs.
+This chapel rebuilt in XVII c. by Archbishop of Tbilisi Elyse, was restored according to the remains of the earlier, XIII-century chapel.

-Several graves of outstanding persons are arranged withing the Cathedral.
-All patriarchs of Georgian Orthodox Church late after 1917 are buried here as well.
+Several graves of outstanding persons are arranged within the Cathedral.
+All patriarchs of the Georgian Orthodox Church late after 1917 are buried here as well.

 You can visit Sioni church during our Tbilisi city tour.